bioinformatics-ca/EPI_2021/module4_lab.md

 * Go back to the Overview page, and select the following categories of datasets: "Histone" for the "Muscle" cell type.

 * Only these categories will now get displayed in the grid.
-Select the following grid cells:
+Expand the "Muscle" category by clicking on the black triangle, and select the following grid cells:

 ![img](https://raw.githubusercontent.com/bioinformaticsdotca/Epigenomics_2018/master/img/module4_2018_portal_muscle_h3k27ac.png)